-Overview: One way to make writing more clear is to cut out unnecessary words and phrases.
-The ability to write concisely is highly valued in most disciplines.
-Redundancies often slip in during drafting and revision, but they can be difficult to identify.
-While proofreading, be on the lookout for needless repetition and remove any words or phrases that do not add necessary information to what has already been said.
+Overview: Although some students believe that using many words to express an idea makes their writing more sophisticated or poetic, that is usually untrue.
+Actually, the ability to write concisely is highly valued in most disciplines because conciseness usually increases clarity.
+You can make your writing more concise by cutting redundancies, unnecessary words and phrases, and the passive voice.
+While proofreading, remove any words or phrases that do not add necessary information to what has already been said.
 Removing extra words allows the reader to more easily understand what the writer is saying.

 Wordy sentence: John hoped that his fellow classmates would collaborate together on the group project.

 The word “fellow” is not adding anything to the sentence, since “classmates” makes it clear that they are members of the same group.
 Using both “collaborate” and “together” is also redundant since the definition of collaborate is “work together.”

 Revised version: John hoped that his classmates would collaborate on the group project.